nginxinc/nginx-basics-workshops/labs/lab2/readme.md

 1. Save your `nginx.conf` file, and test your NGINX config by running `nginx -t` command from within the container.

 1. Next, enable your `cars.example.com` website to use this new log format.
-To do so you need to modify `cars.example.com.conf` file to make use of the new log format:
+To do so you need to modify `cars.example.com.conf` file to make use of the new log format by updating the log format from `main` to `main_ext`:

     ```nginx